Stefanos Kasselakis: Cancelled leadership contest

 Amidst political turmoil and disagreements regarding Kasselakis' approaches and agenda, MPs and members of the central committee of Syriza initiated a rebellion against Kasselakis' decision to conduct a survey asking the party's voters whether Syriza should alter its name and ideological focus.
 This action led to a proposal by the central committee to hold the second leadership contest within a year, asserting that Kasselakis' positions needed to be contested.
 Olga Gerovasili emerged as a potential candidate, while former prime minister Alexis Tsipras issued a statement openly criticizing Stefanos Kasselakis.
 The leadership contest was abandoned a few days later, after Gerovasili announced that she was unwilling to run.

 Departure from Syriza

-On 8 November 2024, Kasselakis announced his departure from Syriza to form his own political party (Democracy Movement) after Syriza's congress rejected his candidacy for the party leadership in upcoming elections.
+On 8 November 2024, Kasselakis announced his departure from Syriza to form his own political party (Movement for Democracy, later renamed Democrats – Progressive Centre) after Syriza's congress rejected his candidacy for the party leadership in upcoming elections.

 Personal life

 Kasselakis lived in Miami until early 2023.
 He is openly gay and has been married to Tyler McBeth since 2023.
 He is an Orthodox Christian.

 Kasselakis is the first openly gay leader of a major political party in Greece, and supported the legalization of same-sex marriage in the country by the Hellenic Parliament in February 2024.